gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 If you are lucky, by hearsay only.

 <!--* don’t keep the shoes in your bag, let them dry and air out-->
-One of the simplest things to do is not to put the shoes in your bag and leave them there.
+One of the simplest things to do is not to put the shoes in your gym bag and leave them there.
 Let them air out and dry in a well-ventilated area instead.
 Somewhat related:
 When you take a break, take your shoes off instead of letting them marinade in whatever your feet exude for no gain.